sayasann/DeuArc-Project-Basic-Computer-/README.md

     Ensures proper sequencing of micro-operations

-💡 Usage
+# 💡 Usage

 1️⃣ Open the simulation files in Quartus II.
 2️⃣ Run simulations and capture waveform outputs for verification.
 3️⃣ Submit all simulation files for each lab session.

-⚠️ License and Usage
+# ⚠️ License and Usage

 This project is shared for educational and personal portfolio purposes only.
 Copying, distribution, or use of this project without explicit permission is strictly prohibited.

-✏️ Written by
+#✏️ Written by

-(Please fill in your own names below!)
 Example:

-    Author: Serkan [Your Last Name]
+    Author: Serkan Ayaşan & Orhan Rzayev

-    Course: CME2206 Computer Architecture

-    Term: 2024-2025